 \section{Introduction}

-According to the World Health Organisation \citep{WHO2018, WHO2020}, the global number of road casualties is steadily increasing since 2016 and, in the last few years, reached unacceptably high level.
-Car crashes are the leading cause of death for children and young people aged 5-29 years and the eight cause of death in all age groups.
-Traffic injuries have direct social costs and indirect economical consequences (such as an adverse impact on the burden of hospitalisation or an increased health expenditure) that represent, on average, 3\% of the annual GDP \citep{WHO2021}.
-These problems are slightly less severe in more developed countries (mainly in Europe or North America), but the situation is still alarming considering that people from lower socio-economic backgrounds are always more likely to be involved in traffic casualties.
-Moreover, the burden of road accidents is disproportionately borne by the vulnerable road users (such as pedestrians, cyclists and motorcyclists), and, according to a mental health study, $39.2$ percent of car crashes survivors develop post-traumatic stress disorder and require psychological assistance \citep{blanchard1995psychiatric}.
-Hence, local and global authorities define road safety plans as an \textit{``unfinished agenda"}, demanding for innovative approaches and evidence-based interventions \citep{WHO2021}.
+According to the World Health Organisation \parencite{WHO2018, WHO2020}, the global number of road casualties is steadily increasing since 2016 and, in the last few years, reached unacceptably high levels.
+Car crashes are the leading cause of death for children and young people aged 5-29 years and the eighth cause of death in all age groups.
+Traffic injuries have direct social costs and indirect economical consequences (such as an adverse impact on the burden of hospitalisation or an increased health expenditure) that represent, on average, 3\% of the annual GDP \parencite{WHO2021}.
+These problems are slightly less severe for more developed countries (mainly Europe or North America), but the situation is still alarming considering that people from lower socio-economic backgrounds are more likely to be involved in traffic casualties.
+Moreover, the burden of road accidents is disproportionately carried by vulnerable road users (such as pedestrians or cyclists) and, according to a mental health study, $39.2$ per cent of car crash survivors develop post-traumatic stress disorder and require psychological assistance \parencite{blanchard1995psychiatric}.
+Therefore, local and global authorities define road safety plans \textit{``an unfinished agenda"}, demanding innovative approaches and evidence-based interventions \parencite{WHO2021}.